 Atari: Fun When You Figure It Out

 When I was a kid, I didn’t grok Yars’ Revenge.
 I was around 6 or 7 and I remember going to a friend’s house who had an Atari VCS stashed high up in a closet.
 This wood-panelled box of mystery was too interesting not to play.
 Plus, there was a box full of games with it!
 We’d get it, spend an eternity trying to figure how to plug it in and try all the cartridges.
 Yars’ Revenge was one of those games, and we just never figured out how it worked.
-We just played The Empire Strikes Back (Bird vs Camel for you younger folks) instead.
+We just played The Empire Strikes Back instead.
 That one was easier to figure out.
 My point is simple: Yars’ Revenge is not exactly self-explanatory if you don’t have the manual.

 How to Play Yars’ Revenge